barelyhuman/commitlog-web/README.md

-# Commitlog Web

-This is just a web version of the the cli utility you can find at [commitlog](https://github.com/barelyhuman/commitlog).
-The app uses commitlog internally.
+<h1 align="center">commitlog-web</h1>
+<p align="center">commit changelogs as a web service </p>

+If you do like this or anything else from my set of mini tools, do consider supporting via any of the methods at [barelyhuman/donate](https://barelyhuman.dev/donate)

 # Motivation
 [This hackernews comment](https://news.ycombinator.com/item?id=26165865)